There’s an old proverb that says, “The best time to plant a tree was 20 years ago. The second best time is now.”

 |Pecan Trees (Grafted)||4-8 years|

-Well… what do you think?
+Well what do you think?
 Are the time-frames about what you expected?
 Longer?
 Shorter?
-You might find that apples, apricots, nectarines, and peaches are the most viable solutions for short-term home owners — increasing property value — and what a treat to leave for the next!
-Those of you who can grow citrus comfortably, well, you’ve got it good — fresh-squeezed orange juice in the morning and lemonade in the summer!
-(For us colder-zoned folks, potted citrus trees can also be brought inside over the winter, should we want to try our hand at growing these tasty fruits.)
+You will find that fruit trees like apples, apricots, nectarines, and peaches are the most viable solutions for short-term home owners — increasing property value — and a treat to leave for the next occupants!
+Those who can grow citrus trees comfortably, well, you’ve got it good — fresh-squeezed orange juice in the morning and lemonade in the summer!
+For us colder-zoned folks, citrus trees can be grown in containers and brought inside over the winter, should we want to try our hand at growing these tasty fruits.